chaaugiang/Dynamo-Soccer-Club-Database-Management/README.md

 ### 1. Mock Data Generation

 #### Description: I was responsible for generating realistic mock data for the project.
 This involved creating datasets that would accurately represent the different entities and relationships within the Dynamo Soccer Club.
-#### Tool Used: Mockaroo
+Tool Used: Mockaroo

 ### 2. Reverse Engineering into SQL Data Model
 #### Description: I reverse-engineered the generated mock data into a structured SQL data model.
-#### Steps Taken:
+Steps Taken:
-##### - Analyzed the mock data to identify key entities and their relationships.
+- Analyzed the mock data to identify key entities and their relationships.
-##### - Defined primary keys, foreign keys, and other constraints to maintain data integrity.
-##### - Establishing relationships using foreign keys to ensure referential integrity (e.g., team_id in the players table referencing teams table).
+- Establishing relationships using foreign keys to ensure referential integrity (e.g., team_id in the players table referencing teams table).
-##### - Ensured the database was in at least the Third Normal Form (3NF) to enhance data integrity and reduce redundancy.
+- Ensured the database was in at least the Third Normal Form (3NF) to enhance data integrity and reduce redundancy.

 ### 3. SQL Queries Development
-##### - Description: I developed several SQL queries to extract, transform, and analyze the data, providing actionable insights for DSC management.
+#### Description: I developed several SQL queries to extract, transform, and analyze the data, providing actionable insights for DSC management.

 ## Insights Provided by This Project